KnightOS/KnightOS/docs/kernel/general/standalone.md

 You should replace this with proper initialization code.
 For inspiration, you might look to the KnightOS init program, whose source code is [here](https://github.com/SirCmpwn/KnightOS/blob/master/src/userspace/bin/init.asm).

-It's worth noting the ON+MODE handler.
-The kernel will run `/bin/init` at runtime under certain conditions, one of them being when ON+MODE is pressed.
-There may be other similar hooks added over time.
+The kernel will run `/bin/init` after boot under certain conditions, with a status code based on those conditions.
 The A register always contains the status code, and is set to 0 when booting up normally.
 You should be able to just skip all of these unless you need them at some point.

 Once you've added your init program, you should be able to compile and boot up your OS.
 Run `build --verbose --all` from the `build/` directory to build, like you would with KnightOS.